LibreOffice/core/desktop/test/deployment/version/readme.txt

-- If version y of extension e is to be installed and version x < y of extension e is already installed, then unopkg add e and pkgchk e will replace x with y.
+- If version y of extension e is to be installed and version x < y of extension e is already installed, then unopkg add e will replace x with y.

-- If version y of extension e is to be installed and version x >= y of extension e is already installed, then unopkg add e and pkgchk e will fail with an error message.
+- If version y of extension e is to be installed and version x >= y of extension e is already installed, then unopkg add e will fail with an error message.

-- If version y of extension e is to be installed and any version x of extension e is already installed, then unopkg add -f e and pkgchk -f e will replace x with y.
+- If version y of extension e is to be installed and any version x of extension e is already installed, then unopkg add -f e will replace x with y.

 - If version y of extension e is to be installed and any version x of